It’s spring here in Chicago and as two doctors and busy moms, no one knows anxiety and stress like we do! How is that possible?

 Have you been considering medication for anxiety but prefer to know how to treat anxiety naturally?
 As doctors, we would never say that there can not be a useful role for medication in treating anxiety.
 There are a number of helpful medications available.
 However, many people prefer to try to treat their anxiety naturally before pursuing medication.
 Here are a few simple vitamins for anxiety that may help:

 Marvelous Magnesium is high on our list of anxiety supplements that work.
 This important mineral plays many roles in the body, mostly in helping nerves and muscles to function optimally.
 So how does magnesium also work as a supplement for muscle pain?
 Magnesium helps muscles, including those in your blood vessels to relax.
 Yes, we said relax.
 Just like you need to!
 We can’t underplay the helpfulness of this supplement for stress and anxiety.
-To find out exactly how much to take take our vitamin survey.
+To find out exactly how much to take take our personalized vitamin quiz.

 UnBElievable Bs are a group of B vitamins that also play a key role in treating anxiety naturally.
 They are most important in helping nerve function properly and this often means relaxing nerves that are overly keyed up.
 Sounds like just what you need?

 Vitamin D has by no means been proven as a vitamin to take for stress or anxiety.
 However we would like to suggest that it may play a role.
 Wait, aren’t we doctors and all about the evidence?
 Yes, we are.
 But indulge us on this for a moment.
 Science has shown that Vitamin D deficiency (read more about how incredibly common this is here) is linked with low levels of serotonin.
 Serotonin is one of the main chemicals in your brain where low levels is known to cause depression and anxiety.
 Does not take our M.D degrees to see the connection.
 Thus, we think it’s safe to suggest that taking a safe amount of vitamin D is a good idea for those looking for a supplement for anxiety.
 And it’s a good idea for most of us to take some vitamin D for many reasons.
-Figuring out what that amount is requires a personalized vitamin and you can take our vitamin survey here.
+Figuring out what that amount is requires a personalized vitamin and you can take our vitamin quiz here.

 Treating anxiety and stress is not just about vitamins.
 What else, you ask?